fluree/docs.flur.ee/src/content/0.13.0/library/nodejs/nodejs-overview.md

 Signed Query | `signed_query` | Signed query in FlureeQL syntax Transact | `transact` | Submits a transaction for a ledger.
-Monitor Transaction | `monitor_tx` | Returns the results of the monitor transaction request or a timeout Listen | `listen` | Listens to all events of a given ledger Close Listener | `close_listener` | Closes a listener Listeners | `listeners` | Returns a list of listeners currently registered for each ledger
+Monitor Transaction | `monitor_tx` | Returns the results of the monitor transaction request or a timeout GraphQL | `graphql` | Queries or transactions in GraphQL syntax, as a string SPARQL | `sparql` | Queries in SPARQL syntax, as a string Listen | `listen` | Listens to all events of a given ledger Close Listener | `close_listener` | Closes a listener Listeners | `listeners` | Returns a list of listeners currently registered for each ledger